 The Louisiana Association of Educators (LAE) represents over 20,000 professional education employees of the Louisiana school system.
 Membership is composed of public school teachers, counselors, psychologists, librarians, education support professionals, and other non-supervisory certified personnel.
-The student chapter of the Louisiana Association of Educators at the University of Louisiana at Lafayette is open to all College of Education students who are pursuing a teaching certification and have a desire to become better informed advocates for education.
+The student chapter of the Louisiana Association of Educators at the University of Louisiana at Lafayette is open to all College of Education and Human Development students who are pursuing a teaching certification and have a desire to become better informed advocates for education.

 LAE’s mission is to organize and empower local associations in order to promote quality public schools, strengthen the education profession and improve the well-being of members.
 Specifically, LAE promote the following Core Values:

 - Equal Opportunity: LAE members believe public education is the gateway to opportunity.